-The Moses narratives are closer to liturgy than to chronicle-shrine talk, not sermon talk or story talk.
-The covenant, of course, came to be embedded in these narratives and in Deuteronomy (particularly some of the implications of covenant theology are exposed); but these narratives were not designed as sacred history or proof of God's chesed, but as myth, i.e., literature which would hasten ge-ula, redemption.
+The Moses narratives are closer to liturgy than to chronicle - shrine talk, not sermon talk or story talk.
+The covenant, of course, came to be embedded in these narratives and in Deuteronomy, particularly some of the implications of covenant theology are exposed; but these narratives were not designed as sacred history or proof of God's hesed, but as myth, literature which would hasten geulah, redemption.
 Their purpose was mythic, not sermonic.

 Our Passover faithfully continues this original mythic-redemptive purpose.

-The Hagada is not history but liturgy: specifically, a liturgy designed to evoke the redemptive power of God and so to hasten redemption.
+The Haggadah is not history but liturgy: specifically, a liturgy designed to evoke the redemptive power of God and so hasten redemption.
 Passover is not an historic commemoration but an anticipation of the messianic deliverance.
 Seder night is the long awaited "night of watching" when, according to tradition, the Messiah or his forerunner, Elijah, will appear.
-It is appropriate and consistent that Moses was not mentioned in any of the early versions of the Hagada.
+It is appropriate and consistent that Moses was not mentioned in any of the early versions of the Haggadah.
 What had Moses to do with Eschaton?

 How it came about that these narratives were set in prose rather than in the poetic style of most liturgies cannot now be explained.
-We know too little about the actual practice at places like Beth-El and Shechem.
-The idea suggests itself that the oral narrative was already phrased in this way while the tribes were semi-nomadic and not yet aware of the shrine practices of the Canaanite city states.
+We know too little about the actual practice at places like Beth-el and Schechem.
+The idea suggests itself that the oral narrative was already phrased in this way while the tribes were states.
 Whatever the reason, the Moses narratives are unique in Scripture and represent recitations which describe God's power so as to encourage God to use these powers.
 They center on the promise of redemption and were designed as a mechanism to hasten redemption.